Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 - Upload the photo.
 The personalization form on the product page accepts JPG and PNG files.
 Drag-drop or tap-to-upload from any device.
 Our system stores the image at full resolution; we do not downsample at upload time.

-- Die cutting.
-A piece-count-specific die press cuts the printed sheet into interlocking pieces.
-The cut pattern uses random-shape pieces (not a uniform grid) so each piece has its own silhouette, which makes the assembled puzzle feel like a real jigsaw.
+- Piece pattern.
+Every piece count uses its own die-cut pattern of random-shape interlocking pieces (not a uniform grid), so each piece has its own silhouette, which makes the assembled puzzle feel like a real jigsaw.

 - Box assembly and shipping.
 The cut pieces go into a custom gift box (or mailer tube for the 99-piece) with your photo printed on the lid plus any custom dedication text.
 The box ships within 2 to 5 business days of order placement.

 The same five-stage pipeline runs regardless of photo source.
-A phone photo, a DSLR file, and a scanned old print all flow through the identical printing and cutting steps once they pass the resolution check.
+A phone photo, a DSLR file, and a scanned old print all flow through the identical production steps once they pass the resolution check.

 Why a Photo Puzzle Lands as a Gift